Your Interest in Sex May Change

 Here’s another important reminder: There are other ways to practice safe sex after giving birth aside from vaginal penetration.

-Experiment with your partner and see if other forms of intimacy, such as oral sex, massage, and mutual masturbation, will work for you.
+Experiment with your partner and see if other forms of intimacy will work for you.
+Examples include oral sex, massage, and mutual masturbation.

 These options are especially great if both you and your partner are feeling sensual, but penetrative sex is not yet possible.